somedatapacket/docs.humio.com/content/appendix/instance-sizing.md

 On this setup, a 300GB/day ingest will use ~5% of your CPU load, so there is plenty of headroom for data spikes and running dashboards.

-Searches going beyond what fits in the OS-level filesystem caches are significantly slower, by a factor of 3-10, and depends on the disk I/O performance.
-We built Humio to run on local SSDs, so it is not (presently) optimized to run on high-latency EBS storage.
-But it will work.
+Searches going beyond what fits in the OS-level file system caches can be significantly slower, as they depend on the disk I/O performance.
+If you have sufficiently fast NVME-drives or similar that can deliver the compressed data as fast as the CPU cores can decompress them, then there is virtually no penalty for doing searches that extend beyond the size of the page cache.
+We built Humio to run on local SSDs, so it is not (presently) optimized to run on high-latency EBS storage or slow spinning disks.
+But it will work, especially if most searches are "live" or within the page cache.
+Humio reads files using "read ahead" instructions to the Linux kernel, which allows for file systems on spinning disks to read continuous ranges of blocks rather than random blocks.

 ## Rules of thumb